Decoding Training Zones: What They Are and Why They Matter

 - Chronic inflammation

-Plus, if you love doing active sporty things—whether it’s skiing, biking, hiking, or chasing grandkids—cardio helps you do it longer and better.
+Plus, if you love doing active sporty things—whether it’s skiing, biking, hiking, or chasing grandkids—cardio helps you do those longer and better, too.

-Ultimately, training zones matter because doing cardio at specific intensities and durations makes the outcomes more predictable and efficient.
-If we were to boil it all down to this, that's the answer: to make the time we spend most productive for what we hope to get from it.
+Here’s the point: training zones matter because doing cardio at specific intensities and durations makes your results more predictable and efficient.
+If we boil it down, that’s the why—to make the time we spend exercising as productive as possible for the results we actually want.

 Why Zones 2, 5, and 5+ Are Our Focus at Vitruvian Fitness